How to Manage your Landscape Using Fewer Pesticides

 - Increase space between plants (especially trees and shrubs) for better air circulation

-- Vary planting and harvesting schedule for vegetables to take advantage of time when pest is less active
+- Vary planting and harvesting schedules for vegetables to take advantage of the time when the pest is less active

 - Follow Virginia Tech lawn care recommendations